-Inventories consist primarily of rental books, books, and supplies held for resale and livestock.
-Rental books are valued at amortized cost, using an average three-year life.
-Books and supplies held for resale are valued at the lower of cost or market on the first-in, first-out basis.
+Inventories consist primarily of supplies held for resale and livestock.
+Supplies held for resale are valued at the lower of cost or market on the first-in, first-out basis.
 Livestock are valued at estimated current fair market value.
-In FY21, the University outsourced their book service to Akademos, so inventory no longer includes books or rental books that are for academic purposes.

 Restricted Cash and Investments